ternavsky/hierarchyrelation-plugin/fencus/hierarchyrelation/README.md

     		];
 	}

-### Why should we use it ?
+### Why should we use it?
-Lets asume the next case:
+Let's assume the next case:

 	```
 	-> Grandfather